r3p3r/Exa-Networks-exabgp/README.md

 Want to know how the code is changing ?
 Have a question ?

-I regularly post on [ExaBGP G+ Group](https://plus.google.com/u/0/communities/108249711110699351497) about ExaBGP current developments and sometimes [blog](http://thomas.mangin.com/categories/networking.html) about BGP.

-You can as well follow us on twitter, or subscribe to our low volume [mailing list](http://groups.google.com/group/exabgp-users).
+The way way to keep informed is to follow [ExaBGP's G+ Group](https://plus.google.com/u/0/communities/108249711110699351497).
+You can as well follow us on [twitter](https://twitter.com/#!/search/exabgp), or subscribe to our low volume [mailing list](http://groups.google.com/group/exabgp-users).
-You can as well keep an eye on what we are doing on [twitter](https://twitter.com/#!/search/exabgp).

 For more information, please consult any of :